presidentbeef/brat/setup.md

    1. [Clone or download](http://github.com/presidentbeef/brat/tree/master) the latest Brat version.

-This may be all you need to do if you are using a 32-bit Linux.
-Unfortunately, at this time, there is not yet an installation script to compile everything up.
+This may be all you need to do if you are using a 32-bit Linux and the included binaries work for you.

+If not, you may wish to compile it all yourself:

+   1. Install [libgc](http://www.hpl.hp.com/personal/Hans_Boehm/gc/) - `sudo urpmi libgc1 libgc-devel` (or the equivalent for your platform)
+   2. Install [GMP](http://gmplib.org/) - `sudo urpmi libgmp libgmp-devel`
+   3. Run `sh ./build.sh` to compile Neko and Brat (it is fine to skip any libraries it may ask about)

 ## Testing